hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.
 ---

+### 15 November 2023

+The following change is now available in Sandbox:

+#### self-assessment-bsas-api
+* The error message for 404 `MATCHING_RESOURCE_NOT_FOUND` has been updated in `Trigger a Business Source Adjustable Summary`

 ### 31 October 2023

-An issue has been fixed whereby the taxYear 2017-18 was incorrectly not accepted for the following endpoints:
+An issue has been fixed in Production whereby the taxYear 2017-18 was incorrectly not accepted for the following endpoints:

 #### property-business-api
   * `Retrieve a Historic FHL UK Property Business Annual Submission`